rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 Unlike saving in Bitcoin, which enables low time-preference long-term thinking, mining is a high time-preference, high risk game.

+On the other hand, is such a cutthroat adversarial game sustainable?
+For any individual miner, the
+ answer most assuredly is no.
+However, as long as people and are able and willing to try their hand at this competitive game, then it will continue.
+Ugly and embattled, will it be sufficient?
+Time will tell.

 ## Issuance and Ordering